A Seamless Academic Experience

 **Students who intend to study off campus during the final semester of the senior year must petition the Committee on Academic Status for approval to do so.

 Prepare for a competitive process: It is also important to note that off-campus study at F&M during the academic year is increasingly competitive due to high demand for the number of spaces available for off-campus study each semester.
-Students should be prepared for a process that will require time, thought, preparation, strict deadlines, and regular contact with the student’s academic adviser and OCS adviser.
+Students should be prepared for a process that will require time, thought, preparation, strict deadlines, and regular contact with the student’s academic adviser and OCS advisor.

 F&M Eligibility (Summer Programs)